slsa-framework/slsa/docs/spec/v1.1/source-reqs.md

 The version control platform MUST provide at least:

 -   An account system or some other means of identifying persons.
-This account system MUST support two-factor authentication or an equivalent.
 -   A mechanism for modifying the canonical source through a **revision process**.

 The version control platform SHOULD additionally provide:

 -   A mechanism for assigning roles and/or permissions to identities.
 -   A mechanism for including code review in the revision process.
--   Mechanisms for **strongly authenticating** identities, such as 2FA.
+-   Two-factor authentication for the account system (L2+ only).
--   Audit logs
+-   Audit logs for sensitive actions, such as modifying security controls.

 ## Levels